jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 - And many more...

 # Conclusion:
 The week I spent fully immersed in C++ was really special!
 A bunch of passionated and dedicated persons can build really great events.
-Hopefully, I will be able to join in denver next year or the year after, maybe as **speaker** this time (I should not stay a simple lurker forever ;))!
+Hopefully, I will be able to join in denver next year or the year after, maybe as a **speaker** this time (I should not stay a simple lurker forever ;))!
 If not, be sure to find me at some other C++ conferences in Europe (Meeting C++, C++ On Sea...) or some local meetup groups, this community is trully amazing.